-In 1935 the Milwaukee Road introduced the Twin Cities Hiawatha, a passenger train that would spawn a whole fleet of famous trains known collectively as Hiawathas.
+In 1935 the Milwaukee Road introduced the Hiawatha, sometimes referred to as the Twin Cities Hiawatha, a passenger train that would spawn a whole fleet of famous trains by the same name.
 The original operated between Chicago and the Twin Cities and officially began service on May 29, 1935; one of the first streamlined trains ever to be introduced in the U.S. For the Milwaukee itself, the Hiawathas were virtually the only streamlined passenger trains operated by the railroad (they certainly were the most popular and well-remembered) with most of the rest run in conjunction with Union Pacific.
 Originally powered by 4-4-2 Atlantic-type steam locomotives (later -6-4 Hudson-types) the train was entirely streamlined, including the locomotive, and home-built in the Milwaukee Road's own shops.
 These trains became instantly successful and regularly cruised over 100 mph with hardly a bump or shudder during the ride (both trains could make the jaunt between the two cities in roughly seven hours and the Milwaukee Road's trackside "Reduce to 90" signs are legendary).

 The original Twin Cities Hiawatha was ingeniously conceived.
 Like many other famous streamlined passengers trains, which played on themes of either the geography in which they operated or historic cultures found within their region (such as the Santa Fe's Super Chief and the Great Northern's Empire Builder), so too did the Milwaukee Road's Hiawathas, which were based from Native American cultures found in the upper Midwest region.
 These regional trains offered by the Milwaukee Road became so successful that the railroad found itself short on demand and to meet such eventually operated two versions of the train, the Morning Hiawatha and the Afternoon Hiawatha.